dev-xo/remix-auth-totp/README.md

 ## Support

-If you found this Strategy helpful and enjoyed your experience, please consider giving us a star [Star ⭐](https://github.com/dev-xo/remix-auth-totp).
-It helps the repository grow and gives the required motivation to maintain the project.
+If you found this library helpful, please consider leaving us a ⭐ [star](https://github.com/dev-xo/remix-auth-totp).
+It helps the repository grow and provides the necessary motivation to continue maintaining the project.

 ### Acknowledgments